FlaxEngine/FlaxDocs/manual/animation/scene-animations/scene-animation-player.md

 Scene Animation Player supports caching the animated objects state on play start and restoring it on the end.
 This can be useful in certain gameplay situations.
 To enable it simply check the *Restore State On Stop* option.
 If used the playback start will take longer since the state has to be cached (additional memory allocation and the processing of the data).

+## Objects and Tracks mapping

+In some cases, such as prefab object animation or instanced animation you might want to change the animated object to something else.
+To do that you can use `MapObject(Guid from, Guid to)` or `MapTrack(string from, Guid to)` function from player.
+Both can be used to redirect the animated object in the asset to an other object.

 ## Properties

 ![Scene Animation Player Properties](media/scene-animation-player-properties.png)